lfedgeai/AegisEdgeAI/hybrid-cloud-poc/code-rollout-phase-1/README.md

 This directory contains the implementation of **Phase 1** of the Unified Identity for Sovereign AI architecture.
 This phase implements all necessary SPIRE API changes and policy logic without relying on a functional Keylime or TPM plugin.

+**Phase 1 has been successfully implemented and tested end-to-end.** The complete flow includes:
+- ✅ **Agent Bootstrap**: Agent receives AttestedClaims during initial attestation (verified with enhanced diagnostic logging)
+- ✅ **Agent SVID Renewal**: AttestedClaims attached to agent SVID renewals
-**Phase 1 has been successfully implemented and tested end-to-end.** The complete flow from workload → agent → server → Keylime stub → policy engine → AttestedClaims is working and verified.
+- ✅ **Workload SVID**: Complete flow from workload → agent → server → Keylime stub → policy engine → AttestedClaims
+- ✅ **Enhanced Diagnostic Logging**: Comprehensive logging with highlighted AttestedClaims in server and agent logs, including:
+  - Server logs when `SovereignAttestation` is received during bootstrap
+  - Server logs when `AttestedClaims` are attached to agent bootstrap SVID
+  - Agent logs when `AttestedClaims` are received during bootstrap
+  - Detailed diagnostic messages for troubleshooting
+- ✅ **Interactive Demo**: Step-by-step demo with user prompts to review logs at each stage
+- ✅ **Automated Tests**: Comprehensive end-to-end regression tests verifying all flows with log verification

 ## Table of Contents